alphagov/govwifi-frontend/README.md

 ## Purpose

-This is the [FreeRadius][freeradius] configuration for the [GovWiFi][govwifi] project.
+This is the [FreeRADIUS][freeradius] configuration for the [GovWiFi][govwifi] project.

 ## How to install and use

 Currently it is not possible to run this service from inside this repository alone.

-We instead recommend using the [acceptance-tests][acceptance-tests] repo to set up a development environment for making changes to Radius or the healtcheck service.
+We instead recommend using the [acceptance-tests][acceptance-tests] repo to set up a development environment for making changes to FreeRADIUS or the healtcheck service.

 Makefile targets are: